Sect of Revolutionaries: History

-In July 2010, the group claimed responsibility for the assassination of Sokratis Giolias in a communique sent to the Ta Nea newspaper, with the police saying they believed the statement was authentic.
+In July 2010, the group claimed responsibility for the assassination of journalist Sokratis Giolias in a communique sent to Ta Nea, with the police saying they believed the statement was authentic.
 The group further stated they sought to "target more policemen, journalists and prison staff", and "aim to transform it [Greece] into a war zone of revolutionary processes, with arson, sabotage, fierce demonstrations, bomb attacks, armed killings".
 It also assured that "We are at war with your democracy".

 Along with the communique claiming the Giolias action the group sent photographs of its weapons which reportedly included handguns, Kalashnikov rifles, and a semi-automatic weapon resembling a Škorpion sub-machine gun, police experts reported the weapons were likely trafficked through criminal underworld of the Balkans.
 Ballistic testing by police after the Giolias assassination reportedly showed that the same firearm was used in the Giolias assassination, the killing of anti-terrorist police officer Nektarios Savvas as well as the attacks on the Korydallos police station and the Alter TV headquarters.

 In a summary of the goals of the group, the Sect of Revolutionaries outlined their intent to create "A life of new human relationships, without authority, without borders, without religion, without divisions.
 A life that money does not govern; neither will property rule.
 A life away from false idols, compulsions, and conventions."
 The Sect believes this new life is only possible with the destruction of the state.

 In February 2011, the United States Department of State designated the Sect of Revolutionaries a terrorist organisation.

-There has not been a reported attack by the Sect of Revolutionaries since 2011, although the group remains on the United States Department of State's list of active terrorist organizations.
+The Sect of Revolutionaries claimed no attacks since 2011.